rudof-project/rudof/docs/src/cli_usage/mcp.md

 Part of `rudof` functionality can be exported as an [MCP (Model Context Protocol) server](https://modelcontextprotocol.io/docs/getting-started/intro), allowing it to provide its capabilities to external clients.

 The MCP server supports two configurable transport methods:
-- `stdin` (default): Communicates through standard input/output
+- `stdio` (default): The client launches the MCP server as a subprocess.
+The server reads JSON-RPC messages from its standard input (stdin) and sends messages to its standard output (stdout)
-- `http-sse`: Accessible over HTTP at a specified host and port
+- `streamable-http`: The server operates as an independent process that can handle multiple client connections.
+This transport uses HTTP POST and GET requests.
+Server can optionally make use of Server-Sent Events (SSE) to stream multiple server messages.

-By default, the MCP server uses the `stdin` transport.
-When using `http-sse` transport, the server listens on `http://127.0.0.1:8000` by default and exposes its functionality under the route name `rudof`.
+By default, the MCP server uses the `stdio` transport.
+When using `streamable-http` transport, the server listens on `http://127.0.0.1:8000` by default and exposes its functionality under the route name `rudof`.

 You can start the MCP server with the following command: